domanskim20/Marife/README.md

 📂 **Enterprise Data Retention and Governance Strategy** – A detailed plan.

-🎯 **Culture of Excellence: A Framework** – a concept beyond continous improvement and center of excellece.
+🎯 **Culture of Excellence: A Framework** – a concept beyond continuous improvement and center of excellence.

 ## 💦 Repo Update
 - Repository links - in progress. 🔗 [Migrating google docs as github repo.
 In the meantime request google docs access here.](https://drive.google.com/drive/folders/1VQqCaFLQJ4ULJfB_YsWw4q4A_H4c7vqm?usp=sharing)